Dr. Michael D. Murphy

 Dropping a course before the drop date will not appear on your NOVA transcript.
 Dropping a course after the drop date and before the withdrawal date will result in a ‘W’ grade appearing on your transcript.
 To identify these dates for your dual enrollment course, please see below on the ‘Course Schedule’ chart or log into your myNOVA account and SIS.

-- Students are required to use their VCCS email accounts (firstname.lastname@example.org) to communicate with instructors and other college personnel and should check their email accounts regularly.
+- Students are required to use their VCCS email accounts (firstname.lastname@example.org) to communicate with college personnel and should check their email accounts regularly.

 - Title IX